aio-libs/aiohttp-cors/README.rst

     cors = aiohttp_cors.setup(app)

     # To enable CORS processing for specific route you need to add
-    # that route to the CORS configuration object and specify it's
+    # that route to the CORS configuration object and specify its
     # CORS options.
     cors.add(
         app.router.add_route("GET", "/hello", handler), {